apache/drill/_docs/sql-ref/nested/002-kvgen.md

 ---
-title: "KVGEN Function"
+title: "KVGEN"
 parent: "Nested Data Functions"
 ---
-Return a list of the keys that exist in the map.
+Returns a list of the keys that exist in the map.

 ## Syntax